anoopsarkar/nlp-class/hw2.md

 First, we will implement _retrofitting_ to combine the information about word senses from Wordnet in order to modify the default word vectors.

-But the sky's the limit!
 You are welcome to design your own model, as long as you have implemented the Baseline model first.

 ## Required files